-The supporting documentation for credit card transactions in the months of March and November 2019 was reviewed.
+The supporting documentation for credit card transactions in the months of April and November 2020 were reviewed.
 Approvals were present, procedures were followed, and expenditures were properly classified.

-11) For two months, determine that proper payroll deductions and employer contributions are being remitted.
-In addition, trace the year-end payroll reports to the payroll register and general ledger to ensure proper reporting and remittance of payroll withholdings.
+11) For one month, determine that proper payroll deductions and employer contributions are being remitted.